And don’t despair trying.

 “You’re not just buying a gorgeous bag, you’re contributing to making the world a better place”.

-Another very important thing when writing the texts of your website is to get the customer to imagine herself touching the product or doing that course.
+Another very important thing when writing the copy of your website is to get the customer to imagine herself touching the product or doing that course.

 People want to touch and feel the product but doing this online is still not possible.

-Your texts have to stimulate the senses so that the customer can almost feel how soft the skin of the bag is or how easy it is to access that course and everything she will learn in it, and that will serve her to improve her business.
+Your copy needs to stimulate the senses so the prospect can almost feel how soft the skin of the bag is or how easy it is to access that course and everything she will learn in it, and that will serve her to improve her business.

 You know, we all buy stuff driven by an emotional impulse that we then justify with arguments.